DAY 21:

 We were facing another long drive the next day, at least ten hours to Querétaro, where we planned to stay the night.
 From there, it was a hop and a skip to San Miguel de Allende, and if all went according to plan, we’d be arriving just in time for the beginning of the three day fiesta.
 We’d been looking forward to it for weeks.
 All we had to do now was get there!

 Next up: Day 22,: Oaxaca → QUERETARO → Tequisquiapan …with an unfortunate incident along the way.
 Read all about it in my next post: Mexican Road Trip: Flashing Lights in the Rear View: Officer Plata and La Mordida.
 (A work in progress.
-Anticipated publication date, mid-November 2024.)
+Anticipated publication date, late-December 2024.)

 The slide show below features additional photos taken on the road in Mexico by my inestimable shotgun rider, Michael Fritz.
 Click any image to expand them to full screen: